valkuc/xoscillo/README.md

 # XOscillo
 This is a multiplatform software oscilloscope and logical analyzer.
-It supports arduino(with custom firmware) and a Parallax USB oscilloscope.
+It supports Arduino (with custom firmware) and a Parallax USB oscilloscope.

 ## Features
 * Panoramic view